bonomani/devmon/docs/GRAPHING.md

 ```plaintext
 eth0.0 3506583:637886
 ```

-Xymon 4.2.2 and later ship with an RRD collector module for Devmon, no patches or scripts are necessary.
-However, Xymon needs to know which tests should have their status messages sent to this module, so the changes to `xymonserver.cfg` should be verified.

 You need to map each test for which you want to collect data provided in the Devmon format to be collected by the Devmon collector, by adding `testname=devmon` to `TEST2RRD` in `xymonserver.cfg` (e.g. `if_load=devmon`).